survivejs/react-book/manuscript/07_implementing_dnd.md

     if(sourceId !== targetId) {
       targetProps.onMove({sourceId, targetId});
     }
+  }
 leanpub-end-insert
-  }
 };

 ...
 ```

 If you run the application now, you'll likely get a bunch of `onMove` related errors.
-We should make `Notes` aware of that:
+We should make `Notes` aware of it:

 **app/components/Notes.jsx**